GiornoSolos/DataScience-Image-Classification-in-PyTorch/README.md

-Data Science project made for university from scratch.
-First part utilizes basic machine learning principles.
-Second part focuses on clustering.
+Data Science project that was made for the university from scratch.
+The first part utilizes basic machine learning principles.
+The second part focuses on clustering.
 Third part using Neural networks using PyTorch.
-Refer to the PDF file for EDA and corresponding report.
+Refer to the PDF file for EDA and the corresponding report.